Mohsin Hamid: Work

 Like Moth Smoke, The Reluctant Fundamentalist was formally experimental.
-The novel used the unusual device of a dramatic monologue in which the Pakistani protagonist continually addresses an American listener who is never heard from directly.
+The novel uses the unusual device of a dramatic monologue in which the Pakistani protagonist continually addresses an American listener who is never heard from directly.
 (Hamid has said The Fall by Albert Camus served as his model.)
 According to one commentator, because of this technique:maybe we the readers are the ones who jump to conclusions; maybe the book is intended as a Rorschach to reflect back our unconscious assumptions.
 In our not knowing lies the novel's suspense...
 Hamid literally leaves us at the end in a kind of alley, the story suddenly suspended; it's even possible that some act of violence might occur.
 But more likely, we are left holding the bag of conflicting worldviews.
 We're left to ponder the symbolism of Changez having been caught up in the game of symbolism—a game we ourselves have been known to play.

 In an interview in May 2007, Hamid said of the brevity of The Reluctant Fundamentalist: "I'd rather people read my book twice than only half-way through."

-His third novel, How to Get Filthy Rich in Rising Asia, was excerpted by The New Yorker in their 24 September 2012 issue and by Granta in their Spring 2013 issue, and was released in March 2013 by Riverhead Books.
+How to Get Filthy Rich in Rising Asia, was excerpted by The New Yorker in their 24 September 2012 issue and by Granta in their Spring 2013 issue, and was released in March 2013 by Riverhead Books.
 As with his previous books, How to Get Filthy Rich in Rising Asia bends conventions of both genre and form.
 Narrated in the second person, it tells the story of the protagonist's ("your") journey from impoverished rural boy to tycoon in an unnamed contemporary city in "rising Asia," and of his pursuit of the nameless "pretty girl" whose path continually crosses but never quite converges with his.
 Stealing its shape from the self-help books devoured by ambitious youths all over "rising Asia," the novel is playful but also quite profound in its portrayal of the thirst for ambition and love in a time of shattering economic and social upheaval.
 In her New York Times review of the novel, Michiko Kakutani called it "deeply moving," writing that How to Get Filthy Rich in Rising Asia "reaffirms [Hamid's] place as one of his generation's most inventive and gifted writers."

 Hamid has also written on politics, art, literature, travel, and other topics, most recently on Pakistan's internal division and extremism in an op-ed for the New York Times.
 His journalism, essays, and stories have appeared in TIME, The Guardian, Dawn, The New York Times, The Washington Post, The International Herald Tribune, the Paris Review, and other publications.
 In 2013 he was named one of the world's 100 Leading Global Thinkers by Foreign Policy magazine.

-Hamid's fourth novel, Exit West (2017), is about a young couple, Nadia and Saeed, and their relationship in a time where the world is taken by storm by migrants.
-It was shortlisted for the 2017 Booker prize.
+Hamid's fourth novel, Exit West (2017), is about a young couple, Nadia and Saeed, and their relationship in a time when the world is taken by storm by migrants.
+It was shortlisted for the 2017 Booker Prize.